DDHarry/C-lang/README.md

-# C-lang
+# The *C* Programming Style Guide for mweet.me
 The C language from ANSI-C to the C11 edition

-# The *C* Programming Style Guide for mweet.me

 ## Conventions